aminurrahmanashik/aminurrahmanashik.github.io/_pages/about.md

 </p>

 <p align="justify">
-I am deeply passionate about <b>Natural Language Processing (NLP)</b>, <b>Machine Learning (ML)</b>, and <b>Deep Learning (DL)</b>, with growing expertise in developing AI-driven solutions for underrepresented languages like Bengali.
+I am deeply passionate about <b>Natural Language Processing (NLP)</b>, <b>Large Language Models (LLMs)</b>, and <b>Neural Networks (NN)</b>, with growing expertise in developing AI-driven solutions for underrepresented languages like Bengali.
 My research primarily focuses on <b>text classification, sentiment analysis, multimodal content analysis</b>, and <b>language technology for e-commerce and healthcare</b>.
 </p>

 <p align="justify">
 I am affiliated with <a href="https://kcr-lab.github.io/"><b>KCR-Lab</b></a> as a graduate researcher, where I work on multiple cutting-edge projects under the supervision of Prof. Dr. Muhammad Ibrahim Khan.
-At DIU, I serve as the <b>Advisor for the DIU Cyber Security Club</b> and <b>Coordinator for Undergraduate Pre-defence Sessions</b>, where I guide students, organize workshops, and facilitate academic activities.
+At DIU, I serve as the <b>Advisor for the DIU Cyber Security Club</b> and where I guide students, organize workshops, and facilitate academic activities.
 </p>

 ---